What are anal fistulas?

 Anal fistulas: Prevention, early detection, prognosis

-The cause of anal fistulas in most cases is inflammation of the proctodeal glands.
-And this one you can not prevent.
-You also have few options for prevention in the case of other diseases such as Crohn’s disease or cancer.
-You may be able to work on a healthy lifestyle, as some factors seem to promote anal fistulas.
+The cause of anal fistulas is in most cases an inflammation of the proctodeal glands.
+And you cannot prevent this.
+In the case of other diseases such as Crohn’s disease or cancer, you also have few options for prevention.
+You may be able to start with a healthy lifestyle, as some factors seem to favor anal fistulas.
 Some tips:

-- Move as much as possible in everyday life and do sports.
+- Move as much as possible in everyday life and exercise.

-- If your job requires you to spend a lot of time sitting – make sure you get enough exercise in between.
+- If your job requires you to spend a lot of time sitting down, make sure you get enough exercise in between.

-- Make sure you eat a healthy diet with plenty of fruits, vegetables and whole grains.
-Use less salt and be cautious with spicy foods.
+- Make sure you eat a healthy diet with plenty of fruit, vegetables and wholegrain products.
+Use salt sparingly and be careful with spicy foods.

 - Give up smoking.

-- Drink alcohol only in moderation and take regular alcohol breaks.
+- Only drink alcohol in moderation and take regular alcohol breaks.

-There are no known special measures for early detection of anal fistula.
-Always see your doctor if you notice pain or purulent secretions in the anal region.
-In this way, you prevent inflammation and purulent abscesses from repeatedly forming and the anal fistula from taking a chronic course.
+No special measures for the early detection of anal fistulas are known.
+Always consult your doctor if you notice pain or purulent secretions in the anal region.
+This prevents repeated inflammation and purulent abscesses from forming and the anal fistula from becoming chronic.

-Anal fistulas usually do not heal on their own.
-Surgery is usually required to achieve definitive closure of the fistula.
+Anal fistulas do not normally heal by themselves.
+In most cases, surgery is required to achieve definitive closure of the fistula.

 The consequences can be repeated inflammations and anal abscesses.
 Anal fistulas can also affect the rectum.
-In up to one third of cases, the sphincter muscle at the anus is damaged – there is a risk of more or less pronounced fecal incontinence.
-Even after surgery in which doctors split the fistula (fistulotomy), the risk of fecal incontinence may be increased if the sphincter was not working properly before.
-A rarity is the formation of a fistula cancer or a fistula carcinoma in very long existing fistulas.
+In up to a third of cases, the sphincter muscle in the anus is damaged, resulting in more or less severe fecal incontinence.
+Even after an operation in which doctors split the fistula (fistulotomy), the risk of fecal incontinence can be increased if the sphincter muscle did not function properly beforehand.
+A rarity is the formation of fistula cancer or fistula carcinoma in the case of very long existing fistulas.

 Anal fistulas: Treatment by surgery